amrltqt/quadre/README.md

 # quadre

-A Python tool that generates beautiful, serializable dashboard images from JSON using Pillow.
+A Python tool that generates beautiful, serializable dashboard images from JSON using Cairo.
 Dashboard images are easy to share across slack, emails or any communication software that manage.

 Use image to make your dashboards accessible by everyone.

+> Tip: For the sharpest typography, install `pygobject` (and its system dependencies) so Quadre can leverage PangoCairo.
+On macOS: `brew install pygobject3`, then `pip install pygobject`.
 For complete docs, see docs/index.md.

 ## Quickstart